getflywheel/local-addon-boilerplate/README.md

 If you are looking for help getting started, you can consult [the documentation for the add-on generator](https://github.com/getflywheel/create-local-addon#next-steps).

+You can consult the [Local add-on API](https://getflywheel.github.io/local-addon-api), which provides a wide range of values and functions for developing your add-on.

 ## License

 MIT